justinchen109/ai4all-FinancialSentimentalAnalysis/README.md

 # Layoff Prediction Using Financial Sentiment Analysis

-*Uncovered and meticulously analyzed two distinct biases present in ChatGPT, employing advanced Python techniques and data analysis methodologies, all within AI4ALL's cutting-edge AI4ALL Ignite accelerator.*
+*Uncovered and meticulously analyzed layoff data and AI used in technology companies, employing advanced Python techniques and data analysis methodologies, all within AI4ALL's cutting-edge AI4ALL Ignite accelerator.*

 ## Problem Statement